 \subsection{Granularity-Level Comparison}

 Table~\ref{tab:granular_results} highlights clear performance differences across text granularities (sentence, paragraph, and document) for all models, but more prominently for the Gemma models under prompting.
-Gemma 1, in particular, tends to over-predict lower CEFR levels (A1-B1) on sentence-level data, whereas its predictions on document-level subsets are more evenly distributed and better aligned with ground truth distributions.
+Gemma 1, in particular, tends to over-predict lower CEFR levels (A1–B1) on sentence-level data, whereas its predictions on document-level subsets are more evenly distributed and better aligned with ground truth distributions.
 This suggests that prompt-based methods may require longer texts to make more accurate predictions, unlike models trained or fine-tuned on the respective datasets.
-For other models, such as XLM-R, Random Forest, performance show better results with document ($\approx$64\%-71\%) and paragraph-level data ($\approx$62\%-66\%) than sentence-level data ($\approx$53\%-62\%), which was shown as a more difficult task in previous work on readability \cite{dell2011read,vajjala2014assessing}.
-Regarding language-specific differences, among English, German, and Welsh, the best performance is seen with the paragraph level dataset for English, the document level dataset for German, and the sentence level dataset for Welsh and French with the fine-tuned XLM-R model.
+Other models, such as XLM-R and Random Forest, show better results on document ($\approx$64\%-71\%) and paragraph-level data ($\approx$62\%-66\%) than sentence-level data ($\approx$53\%-62\%), which was shown to be a more difficult task in previous work on readability \cite{dell2011read,vajjala2014assessing}.
+Regarding language-specific differences, among English, German, and Welsh, the best performance is seen with the paragraph-level dataset for English, the document-level dataset for German, and the sentence-level dataset for Welsh and French with the fine-tuned XLM-R model.
 Similar variations can be observed for other languages with more than one level of granularity (see Table~\ref{tab:granular_lang_perf}).
-No single granularity or model gives a consistently better performance across all tested languages.
+No single granularity or model shows consistently better performance across all tested languages.
 These results are likely due to the distribution of excerpts across granularity levels in each language (see Table \ref{tab:universalcefr_main_count_level} in Appendix~\ref{app:full_data_statistics}).